cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 Both recovery methods enable either full recovery (up to the last available WAL) or up to a [point in time](#point-in-time-recovery-pitr).
-When performing a full recovery, the cluster can also be started in replica mode.
-Also, make sure that the PostgreSQL configuration (`.spec.postgresql.parameters`) of the recovered cluster is compatible, from a physical replication standpoint, with the original one.
+When performing a full recovery, the cluster can also be started in replica mode (see [replica clusters](replica_cluster.md) for reference).
+If using replica mode, make sure that the PostgreSQL configuration (`.spec.postgresql.parameters`) of the recovered cluster is compatible, from a physical replication standpoint, with the original one.

-CloudNativePG is also introducing support for Kubernetes' volume snapshots.
-With the current version of CloudNativePG, you can:
+For recovery using volume snapshots:

-- take a consistent cold backup of the Postgres cluster from a standby through the `kubectl cnpg snapshot` command - which creates the necessary `VolumeSnapshot` objects (currently one or two, if you have WALs in a separate volume)
-- recover from the above *VolumeSnapshot* objects through the `volumeSnapshots` option in the `.spec.bootstrap.recovery` stanza, as described in ["Recovery from `VolumeSnapshot` objects"](#recovery-from-volumesnapshot-objects) below
+- take a consistent cold backup of the Postgres cluster from a standby through the `kubectl cnpg backup` command (see the [plugin document](kubectl-plugin.md#requesting-a-new-base-backup) for reference), which creates the necessary `VolumeSnapshot` objects (two if you have a separate volume for WALs, one if you don't) - recover from the above *VolumeSnapshot* objects through the `volumeSnapshots` option in the `.spec.bootstrap.recovery` stanza, as described in ["Recovery from `VolumeSnapshot` objects"](#recovery-from-volumesnapshot-objects) below

 ## Recovery from an object store

-You can recover from a backup created by Barman Cloud and stored on a supported object storage.
+You can recover from a backup created by Barman Cloud and stored on a supported object store.
 Once you have defined the external cluster, including all the required configuration in the `barmanObjectStore` section, you need to reference it in the `.spec.recovery.source` option.
 The following example defines a recovery object store in a blob container in Azure: